Thomas Wood (sculptor)

-Thomas Wood (1646–1695) was a 17th century British sculptor based in Oxford.
+Thomas Wood (1646–1695) was a 17th century English sculptor based in Oxford.
 He is remembered as the main craftsman decorating the Ashmolean Museum and possibly also its designer.

 Life

 Around 1658 he became apprenticed (with his brother Richard Wood) to the Oxford master mason William Bird who had several Oxford University contracts and worked closely with Christopher Wren.
 They both lived with the Bird family in their small tenement on the corner of Smith Street and worked in the Holywell yard, situated midway between Wadham College and New College.

 He finished his apprenticeship around 1665 but still received work from Bird.
 He moved to the house next door.

 Wood was paid £19,200 for his work on the Ashmolean, 40% of the total cost.
 This is the equivalent of £2.4 million in current (2020) terms.
 However, he did have to pay an army of masons and labourers from this sum.

 He lived independently in the parish of St Peter-in-the-East, in Oxford and was logically buried there when he died in 1694/5.